 Select a guide below:

-The impact of the work you did should be highlighted.
+The impact of the work you did should be showcased.

-To put this into perspective, here are some examples of revisions of resume experience bullet points or project descriptions in order to improve their strength:
+Here are some examples of resume experience bullet points and project descriptions that we revised to improve their strength:

 Worked with team to decrease company waste.